nick-thompson/flow/README.md

+## Flow
-*Flow* is an audio-visual experiment relying on WebRTC audio input and support for the Web Audio API.
-The only officially supported browser is Chrome Canary.
+An audio-visual experiment relying on WebRTC audio input and support for the Web Audio API.
+The only officially supported browser is Chrome.
 If you haven't already, you must enable the "Web Audio Input" flag in "chrome:///flags".